Kickle/Docs/Docs/manage/ad.md

     Version : 1.0
 -->

-Regarding your IT policies, you want to join Kickle to Active Directory.
-By Default, Kickle is in workgroup and configured with two accounts :
+Regarding your IT policies, you want to join Kickle to the Active Directory.
+By Default, Kickle is in workgroup and configured with two accounts:

-* **Kickle** : which is the account configured for auto login.
-It's a simple user
+* **Kickle**: which is the account configured for auto login.
+It's a simple user.
-* **Administrator** : Default Local Windows 10 Administrator
+* **Administrator**: Default Local Windows 10 Administrator.

 You can join Kickle either to your local AD or Azure AD.
-We are recommanding to set Kickle to a specifig OU and block inheritance (to avoid desactivation of local admin account for example)
+We recommend setting Kickle to a specific OU and block inheritance (to avoid deactivation of the local admin account, for example).

-## Join Kickle to your local AD
+## Join Kickle Unit to Your Local AD

 1. Start Kickle in [admin mode](admin-mode.md)
 2. Start an explorer by typing **explorer** in the powershell window